 Grinder

-As far as I can tell, the Philips Baristina Espresso Machine is equipped with a stainless steel burr coffee grinder.
-However, don’t quote me on that.
-What’s more relevant is the fact that you aren’t able to change the grinder setting on this machine.
+The Philips Baristina Espresso Machine is equipped with a ceramic burr coffee grinder.
+However, you aren’t able to change the grinder setting on this machine.
 Rather, you have to trust that the machine will grind perfectly every time.
-Good luck with that.

 At this point, you’re likely noticing the theme running through this Philips Baristina review.
 This is a machine for those who really don’t want to worry whether or not their espresso is “just so.”
 And that’s completely fine.
 After all, if potential coffee pod machine consumers opt for a machine like this instead, the world will be a better place!